Controlled Arch Orthodontics

 Traditional vs. Controlled Arch Braces

-Traditional braces are restrictive which cause your jaw to either not grow or to shrink in size.
-Controlled arch braces actually expand your jaw and move your teeth forward away from your airway which helps move your tongue forward away from the airway helping you to breathe better.
+Traditional braces are restrictive and can inhibit proper jaw growth.
+Controlled Arch Orthodontics actually encourage proper growth and expansion of your jaw to move your teeth forward, away from your airway, which helps move your tongue forward and helps you to breathe better.

 In past generations, braces were considered a treatment only for teenagers after the adult teeth grew into place.
-Today, braces for adults are common, not only for cosmetic reasons but to treat TMJ disorders.
-With controlled arch braces and a facial growth approach to treating TMJ disorders and sleep apnea, the focus is becoming more on the full growth of the mouth and airway.
+Today, braces for adults are common, not only for cosmetic reasons, but also to treat TMJ disorders.
+With Controlled Arch Orthodontics treating TMJ disorders and sleep apnea, the focus is becoming more on jaw placement and airway.
 So, orthodontics is not just about straight teeth anymore.
 Orthodontics is part of an overall health strategy for improved airway and straight teeth.
 At Legends Dental, this is how we can approach braces for you and your family.
 Please take the time to talk to us about the importance of this new approach when the conversation about braces begins in your home.